Santa Barbara County firefighters put out apartment fire near Goleta - KEYT | KCOY

 SANTA BARBARA, Calif. -- Santa Barbara County Firefighters put out a fire in an apartment near Goleta around 7:35 p.m Tuesday.

-It happened on the 100 block of Camino De Vida.
+It was on the 100 block of Camino De Vida.
 Smoke was seen coming out of the second floor of the building when fire crews arrived, according to Santa Barbara County Fire.

 The stove and cabinets in the kitchen were damaged.
 Firefighters said grease fires can be hard to put out because you can't use water to put them out.